How to find a job in Dallas before moving?

 - AMR Corporation.
 Around 24,700 people work for the parent corporation of American Airlines and US Airways.
 Their headquarters are in Fort Worth.

 - Bank of America.
-20,000 residents of the DFW metro area are employed by the second-largest bank holding company in the U.S.
+The second-largest bank holding company employs 20,000 residents of the DFW metro area in the U.S.

 - Texas Health Resources, Inc. Healthcare is a big employer in Dallas and THR — with over 19,000 workers.
 And it’s the most extensive faith-based, nonprofit system in North Texas.